kyoheiu/emily_zola_theme/README.md

 ```

 ## How to customize
-In addition to default values, there are 6 parts you can customize easily in this theme.
-Set your own in `config.toml`.
+In addition to default values, there are 6 parts you can customize easily in this theme:

 - author name (appears in footer)
-- icon (appears in header)
+- header icon (appears in header)
 - favicon
 - header icon size (default width: 70px)
 - top text in `index.html`
 - number of posts in `index.html` (default 5)

+Set your own in `themes/emily_zola_theme/theme.toml`, or to overwrite, copy `[extra]` block, paste it into your `config.toml` and edit.

 ## theme color
 By default steelblue (`#4682B4`).
 To change, set your own in `sass/main.scss`.